FAQs - Dance/Movement Therapy

 What should I expect during the interview process?

 Once you are invited for an interview, we will send you directions and details of what to expect on that day.
-There will be a group dance/movement assessment as well as an individual interview.

 When can I expect to hear a decision about my application?